-1. Promises/offer Promise/offer/giving i.
-Corrupt

-s/gives may be transaction

-direct/indirect

-2. Public official ii.
-Abuse of

-or any other position

-person

-3. Undue Undue advantage iii.
-Occasion

-advantage may be given to loss to a

-public official or specified

-other person authority

-(intermediary)

-4. Abuse his real Influence may be

-or supposed real or supposed.
-It

-influence is not necessary to prove that the offender really had influence over the decision making body.
-5. With a view to obtaining an undue advantage from the decision-making body for an original instigator/other person Instigator means a person who makes promise/offer/ giving
+1. Promises/offer s/gives Promise/offer/giving may be direct/indirect i.
+Corrupt transaction 2.
+Public official or any other person ii.
+Abuse of position 3.
+Undue advantage Undue advantage may be given to public official or other person (intermediary) iii.
+Occasion loss to a specified authority 4.
+Abuse his real or supposed influence Influence may be real or supposed.
+It is not necessary to prove that the offender really had influence over the decision making body.
+5. With a view to obtaining an undue advantage from the decision- making body for an original instigator/other person Instigator means a person who makes promise/offer/ giving